Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

 Complications may include:

-- Collapsed lung, or pneumothorax, leading to respiratory failure (inability to breathe properly, provide the body enough oxygen and remove carbon dioxide)
+- Collapsed lung, or pneumothorax, leading to respiratory failure (inability to breathe properly)

 - Fibrosis or scarring of the pleural membranes and underlying lung tissue